yuanshunning/pickit-docs/docs/robot-integrations/kuka/KRC4/kuka_krc4_example_program.rst

         CONTINUE

-Trigger Pick-it to detect objects and enter the actual program loop.
+Trigger Pickit to detect objects and enter the actual program loop.

 .. code-block:: bash